dayemsiddiqui/ruskit/docs/routing.md

 ## Example Routes File

-Here's a complete example of a routes file in Rustavel:
+Here's a complete example of a routes file in Ruskit:

 ```rust
 use axum::{